 Take your time.
 This is a big purchase.
 It will pay off.
 It will get better.
 Your patience will be rewarded.

 Good luck.
-See you in the next part where we get to buy a freaking house!
+See you in the part 2 where we get to buy a freaking house!